 Knox is still maneuvering to remake the entire NRA leadership in his image, and his immediate goal is to move all his field commanders into position.
 Besides LaPierre, there are two of primary importance, both women.
 Tanya K. Metaksa, an ex-director, was named earlier this year to direct ILA, the NRA’s lobbying wing, which Knox once ran.
 Metaksa is the first woman to hold an NRA command post.
 But anyone who thinks that this is a sign of political moderation is mistaken.
 In spelling her name for reporters, Metaksa says, “It’s AK, as in AK-47, and SA, as in semiautomatic.”
 Another is Hammer, four foot eleven with straight brown bangs, who prefers to be photographed with a steely-eyed, straight-lipped stare.

 Wearing a ruffled blouse and a sky blue jacket, Hammer listened without expression as her nomination for the NRA presidency provoked an unprecedented outpouring from offended NRA traditionalists.
 The first of more than a dozen directors to step to a mike was James W. Porter, an attorney from Birmingham, Alabama, whose father is a past president of The NRA.
-"When you open my veins, NRA blood runs out," he said with an educated drawl.
-But he was upset that the NRA leadership would permit Hammer to leapfrog over Washington, who had rightfully earned the post, and appalled that word of Hammer's impending nomination had been leaked to USA Today.
-Worst of all were what he called the "scurrilous accusations" that had been spread over the weekend about Washington.
-Porter said he'd reported the gossip and infighting over his "good friend" to his 84-year-old grandmother, a lifelong NRA member, who had replied: "That's not the organization I know."
+“When you open my veins, NRA blood runs out,” he said with an educated drawl.
+But he was upset that the NRA leadership would permit Hammer to leapfrog over Washington, who had rightfully earned the post, and appalled that word of Hammer’s impending nomination had been leaked to USA Today.
+Worst of all were what he called the “scurrilous accusations” that had been spread over the weekend about Washington.
+Porter said he’d reported the gossip and infighting over his “good friend” to his 84-year-old mother [CORRECTION: The original story incorrectly reported grandmother.], a lifelong NRA member, who had replied: “That’s not the organization I know.”

 Johnston, head of the nominating committee, insisted the group had paid no attention to unspecified rumors against Washington.
 He was “unacceptable,” Johnston flared, because he “made statements” against Knox appointee LaPierre.